Equator’s Exploration at Luri

-- The Confluence target, a well-defined soil geochemical gold anomaly of up to 4.2g/t more than 5km long and 200m across, with many values >1g/t.
-Trenching revealed extensive quartz veining and a drill programme is planned to test the target, which has the potential to be a multi-million ounce gold deposit.
+- The Confluence Target is a soil geochemical gold anomaly more than 5km long and 200m across, with many values above 1g/t, where trenching has revealed extensive hydrothermal quartz veining.

 - The Togolo target, the source of prolific alluvial gold in the Togolo River, which we expect to delimit from soil geochemical surveys that now cover the entire drainage basin of the river.

 All three targets lie in a metavolcanic “greenstone” sequence.
 Large areas of these prospective rocks remain to be surveyed.
 Equator’s objective is to define a Kibali style gold “camp” with several large resources around a central plant.

 With three drill targets identified so far, Luri is by some way the most advanced exploration project in South Sudan today.
 Equator plans to begin drilling as soon as is practical.

 The Luri licence area covers a horsetail or flower structure on the crustal-scale Aswa Shear Zone, within which occur metavolcanic and metasedimentary “greenstone” rocks folded into a basement gneiss complex.
 Both pre-orogenic and post-orogenic granites intrude the area.

 The area contains many alluvial gold occurrences over a strike length of more than 30km, chiefly within the metavolcanics.